 So in the midst of this turmoil, I am of course – still walking through the daily life stuff- the things that never ever stop when you have kids! 😉

 We went to the park the other day, and it was trashed!
 There was trash literally everywhere.
 As we always do, the girls and I tidied up the park.
 We always make it a little game to beautify and take care of the public spaces we encounter.

 So, as we were finishing cleaning up – Paprika found an unexpected delight!
 She found Snakey!!!

 Okay – so back up – about five years ago (when she was 2 years old), we lived in Pasadena.
 We lived in a townhouse with no yard – so every day, I would take her for a walk around our neighborhood.
 There was a complex near us that had a flower pot on its porch, and inside the flower pot, was a big rubber snake.

-(I am sure I have a few blog posts about that somewhere!)
-Update!
+(I am sure I have a few blog posts about that somewhere!) enter site Update!
 Here is a post I just ran across from back in the day!

 Paprika named that Snake: Snakey.

 Every day, Paprika would talk to Snakey, hold him, pet him, tell him stories, and sing him songs.
 It might last an hour, or it might last ten minutes.
 But every day, she loved Snakey.